DATALab-NIU/datalab-niu.github.io/site/_members/lastname_firstname_ms.md

 ---
 layout: member # Do not change this
 title: John Doe - Master of Dark Arts # This title will be used in the browser title bar and for SEO
-full_name: John Doe
+full_name: Ibrahim Al Azher
-level: MS
+level: PhD
 position: Social Activity Coordinator
 # Do not change this number.
 This is to order the Faculty, PhD, MS, and BS _members in the correct order.
 order: 3